How to Be a “Good Slut”: Embracing Your Sexual Freedom with Confidence and Care

 Use Safewords When Desired

-• Borrowed from the BDSM/kink community, safewords (e.g., “red” for stop or “yellow” for slow down) are a valuable communication tool in any sexual context.
-They allow people to express a boundary without confusion.
+- Borrowed from the BDSM/kink community, safewords (e.g., “red” for stop or “yellow” for slow down) are a valuable communication tool in any sexual context.
+They let you express a boundary cleanly, without having to find the right words in the moment.
+A 2025 theoretical review on BDSM consent frameworks notes that consent practices like safewords are what distinguish healthy sexual exploration from harm, and they work just as well outside of kink.

 3. Communication: The Bedrock of Sluthood